Alaricdragon/Starlords_Temp/README.md

     * "playerLordRelation": float. this is playerLordRelation * value.
     * "opinionOfCurrProposal": float. this is the lords opinion of the current proposal in its faction * value
     * "opinionOfPlayerProposal": float. this is the lords opinion of the players proposal in its faction * value
-  * "lordFleetIsAlive" if set to false, the lords fleet must not be alive to meet requirements. if set to true, the lords fleet must be alive to meet requirements.
+  * "lordFleetIsAlive": if set to false, the lords fleet must not be alive to meet requirements. if set to true, the lords fleet must be alive to meet requirements.
+  * "lordHasLiege": if set to false, the lords faction must not have a leage to meet requirements. if set to true, the lords faction must have a leage to meet requirements.
+  * "playerHasLiege": if set to false, the players faction must not have a leage to meet requirements. if set to true, the players faction must have a leage to meet requirements.
+  * "validLordNumbers": this is a jsonArray with 3 parts: "min", "max", "rules". what this does is it looks at all starlords in the game, and the number of lords that meet all "rule" requirements must be between the "min" and "max" values.
-  * the following options only work if used in an option called by advanced option data.
+  * the following options only work if used in an option called by advanced option data, or if used in the "validLordNumbers" rule.
     * "relationsBetweenLords": is the relationship range that this lord must have with the target lord to meet requirements. set between a "min" and "max" value. range must be between -100 and 100.
     * "lordAndTargetSameFaction": if set to false, the lord and target must not be part of the same faction to meet requirements. if set to ture, the lord and target must be part of the same faction to meet requirements.
     * "isInteractingLord": if set to false, the lord and target must not be the same to meet requirements. if set to true, the lord and target must be the same to meet requirements.